its-edalo/slay-the-jokers/INSTALL.md

 You should now see the cards' positions on your stream overlay when you enable the extension on your Twitch channel ([here](https://dashboard.twitch.tv/extensions/iaofk5k6d87u31z9uy2joje2fwn347)).
 Enjoy streaming!

+**Note**: `uvx` may occasionally reinstall some packages when you open the game if enough time has passed.
+This can cause a slight delay before the extension starts uploading.
+This is unintended and will be fixed in a future update.

 ---

 If you ever want to remove the mod, just remove the Lovely DLL (`version.dll`) from the Balatro installation folder and delete the mod folder from `%appdata%\Balatro\Mods`.
 This will fully uninstall the mod.